koertstribos/snipandstitch/readme.md

         annots:    previously constructed Annotations object

-if using and Epochs object,
+if using an Epochs object,

 Create Epochs objects for each trial.
 Alternatively, you can do the correction for all saccades in a single recording in one go (not recommended due to drift)